nancyhild/nmb-ow-doc/actions.md

 The wait period for a blocking invocation request is the lesser of 60 seconds (the default for blocking invocations) or a configured timeout.
 If the time limit is exceeded, the activation continues processing in the system and an activation ID is returned so that you can check for the result later, the same as the result for asynchronous (nonblocking) requests.

-When an action exceeds its configured time limit, [an error is recorded in the activation record](#the-activation-record).
+If an action exceeds its configured time limit, [an error is recorded in the activation record](#the-activation-record).

 #### Asynchronous requests